German throne dispute: Innocent's decision

 The murder of the king fundamentally changed the course of German history.
 Pope Innocent III viewed the event as God's judgment and confirmation of the validity of his decision in the throne controversy.
-Without a counter-king and intent on marrying the Philip's eldest daughter (Philip had no male heirs), Otto IV suddenly became the undisputed ruler of the united kingdom.
+Without a counter-king and intent on marrying Philip's eldest daughter (Philip had no male heirs), Otto IV suddenly became the undisputed ruler of the united kingdom.
 Otto's kingship was recognized in an election on 11 November 1208 in Frankfurt am Main.
 The Welf king declared that he wished to subject his claim to the throne entirely to the advice and will of the Pope, and renewed and even extended his earlier vows from the Speyer Declaration of 22 March 1209.

 Otto's betrayal

 Thus the way was clear for Otto's imperial coronation, which took place on 4 October.
 But Innocent had been greatly deceived by the new emperor.
 Otto began, shortly after his coronation, attempting to recover the estates transferred to the Papacy, especially those of Matilda of Tuscany, going against his pledges.
 During the course of 1210, the conflict deepened.
 When the Welf emperor was about to attack Sicily in the middle of November, with the aim of restoring the situation to that of 1197, Pope Innocent imposed the imperial ban on Otto and released his subjects from their oaths of loyalty.
 The Pope was now compelled, with the support of the King of France and the German princes, to find a new heir to the throne.
 Only Frederick of Sicily was in the running.
 This meant Pope Innocent now had to accept another member of a dynasty which he had hitherto demonized as a family of persecutors of the Church, and feared Sicily joining the Empire.
 But he had some control, since he was the overlord of Sicily.
 This Frederick acknowledged; even if he were crowned emperor, he acquiesced that this overlord-vassal relationship should remain the same.
 Frederick's one-year-old son, Henry, was crowned King of Sicily at the request of the Pope, and Innocent thus received a kind of insurance.
 But this policy made Innocent unpopular.
 Walther von der Vogelweide speaks in his poetry about the duplicity of the Curia and the secularisation of the Church.